 Career & Technical Education of St. Johns County empowers students with the professional and technical training necessary to succeed in future careers.

 St. Johns County School District offers the following career and technical programs, including career academies wherein students may earn industry certification.
 Please see all programs listed in the website.
-Please see the application process in the section: “How to Apply”.
+For more information on the application process, see the “Apply Now” section.

 A Career Academy is a sequence of specific elective courses designed around a career theme.
 Career Academies create a “school within a school” feel since students select to be grouped by a common area of interest.
 Each Career Academy has a Program of Study that helps guide students in course selection and plan for post-secondary experiences.